SJTU-PLV/direct-refinement-popl24-artifact/README.md

 - Lemma 4.1 from Section 4.1.2 (line 861) corresponds to the theorem
   [transf_program_correct](DirectRefinement/backend/Constpropproof.v#L1097) in the
   Coq file [backend/Constpropproof.v](DirectRefinement/backend/Constpropproof.v).
-  Similar correctness theorems for other changed passes in Table 1 (`CSE`, `DeadCode` and `Unusedglob`) have the same name.
-  They can be found in [backend/CSEproof.v](DirectRefinement/backend/CSEproof.v), [backend/Deadcodeproof.v](DirectRefinement/backend/Deadcodeproof.v) and [backend/Unusedglobproof.v](DirectRefinement/backend/Unusedglobproof.v).
+  The correctness theorems for the other changed optimization passes in Table 1 (i.e., `CSE`, `DeadCode` and `Unusedglob`) have the same name and can be found in [backend/CSEproof.v](DirectRefinement/backend/CSEproof.v), [backend/Deadcodeproof.v](DirectRefinement/backend/Deadcodeproof.v) and [backend/Unusedglobproof.v](DirectRefinement/backend/Unusedglobproof.v).
   Note that the correctness of `Deadcode` pass need further refinement